bulwark-crypto/bulwark-explorer/README.md

 - FE services - connect with api.
 - FE UI - complete components and style.
 - Install script that will setup `config.js`.
+- Cluster support for api.
+- Cron locking with `/tmp` folder.